hyperledger-archives/sawtooth-rfcs/text/0045-docker-proxy.md

 variables has the disadvantage of requiring these variables to be explicitly passed through the `args:` and `environment:` sections for each container in a `docker-compose.yaml` file.

-A forth alternative, setting configuration for newer versions of gpg (in Bionic, but not in Xenial) is more difficult as it does not work in Xenial and requires adding GPG-specific configuration files containing proxy configuration (instead of just passing an environment variable.
+A fourth alternative, setting configuration for newer versions of gpg (in Bionic, but not in Xenial) is more difficult as it does not work in Xenial and requires adding GPG-specific configuration files containing proxy configuration (instead of just passing an environment variable.
 This will